 Lower–glycemic index fruit included apricots and peaches, apples, oranges, pears, and persimmon.
 Moderate–glycemic index fruit included tangerines, mango, papaya, and grapes.
 Higher–glycemic index fruit included bananas, honeydew melon, pineapple, cantaloupe, and watermelon."

-A genetic study (Xu Jia et al, 2021) researching the risk of diabetes for those with a predisposition to diabetes showed that enjoying fresh fruit led to better health outcomes:"the present study provided evidence for interactions between fruit intakes and genetic predisposition of type 2 diabetes (T2D) with the risk of diabetes and related glucose metabolic traits in a Chinese community-based population.
+A genetic based study (Xu Jia et al, 2021) researching the risk of diabetes for those with a predisposition to diabetes showed that enjoying fresh fruit led to better health outcomes:"the present study provided evidence for interactions between fruit intakes and genetic predisposition of type 2 diabetes (T2D) with the risk of diabetes and related glucose metabolic traits in a Chinese community-based population.

 Dietary fresh fruit intakes alleviate the association of the T2D-genetic risk score with the risk of diabetes and the increment in fasting plasma glucose, 2-hour plasma glucose and HbA1c levels.
 Also, the association between fresh fruit intake with a lower risk of diabetes and decrement of plasma glucose were more prominent in higher T2D-genetic risk score."